-Remuneration policy
+Remuneration policy Directors

-Directors

 The aggregate amount of remuneration payable to directors for the performance of their duties as directors is set by the company in general meeting from time to time.
 In proposing any motions on director remuneration to a general meeting, the board has regard to market rates for directorships in similar companies operating in similar industries.
-It also has regard to recommendations from the remuneration and nominations committee.
+It also has regard to recommendations from its Remuneration Committee.
 Within the approved aggregate amount, fees paid to individual directors for services as a director are determined by the Board.
-During the relevant period, the chair received a higher amount, with other directors receiving an equal amount.
+Currently, the chair receives a higher amount, with other directors receiving an equal amount.

-Under the constitution, directors are also entitled to be paid reasonable expenses, remuneration for extra services and superannuation contributions.
+Under the constitution, directors are also entitled to be paid reasonable expenses, remuneration for extra services, retirement benefits and superannuation contributions.
 In particular, directors are paid for serving on board committees.

-There are no arrangements to pay any director a retirement benefit.
+There are currently no arrangements to pay any director a retirement benefit.

-Secretaries, senior managers, executive directors and group executives

-During the reporting period, the company's remuneration policy was to treat all staff (including secretaries, senior mangers, executive directors and group executives) in an equitable fashion.
-All permanent staff (including secretaries, senior managers and executives) received a cash salary and participated in a staff bonus and employee share ownership scheme.
-The arrangements did not apply to non-executive directors.
+Secretaries, senior managers, executive directors and group executives included an 'at risk' component linked to performance criteria.
+All permanent staff (including secretaries, senior mangers, executive directors) received a cash salary and participated in a staff bonus and employee share ownership scheme.
+The arrangements did not apply to non executive directors.